konfuzio-ai/konfuzio-sdk/docs/sdk/home/index.md

 call `annotation_set.annotations()`.

 Every Document has one unique default Annotation Set, which can be retrieved with `document.default_annotation_set`.
 This Annotation Set's Label Set is the Document's Category default Label Set and has the same name and ID as the Category.
+It can be used to store all Annotations that don't need to be organized into a separate Annotation Set.

+To check what Annotation Labels can be added to an Annotation Set, you can check with `annotation_set.label_set.labels`.

 Documents also have a unique Annotation Set for NO LABEL Annotations, which can be retrieved with `document.no_label_annotation_set`.